REALSTEVEIG/REALSTEVEIG/README.md

 ### About Stephen.. 👋

-I am a backend Engineer.
-I'm always eager to learn new things 📚 and solve real world problems with code. 👨‍💻 Some technologies I enjoy working with include : Javascript, Nodejs, Express, MongoDB and Git.
-When I'm not coding, i play Chess or watch YouTube videos.
+I am a backend Engineer who always eager to learn new things 📚 and solve real world problems with code. 👨‍💻 Some technologies I enjoy working with include - Javascript, Nodejs, Express, MongoDB and Git.
+When I'm not coding, I play Chess or watch YouTube videos.

 Currently, I am available for hire.